YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 # Key Findings and Insights

 ### Key Findings
-gpt-3.5-turbo-0125: We utilized the default training hyperparameter values: 3 epochs, 1 batch size, and an LR multiplier of 2.
+gpt-3.5-turbo-0125 (default parameters): We utilized the default training hyperparameter values: 3 epochs, 1 batch size, and an LR multiplier of 2.
 The purpose of doing this was to see how the default values would measure, compared to adjusted hyperparameter values.
 Although the training cost was low, it did produce a significantly high training loss of 0.8.
 This suggests that the model is most likely underfitting.

 gpt-4o-2024-08-06: Because the default hyperparameter values did not produce the best results, we decided to try different hyperparameters for this model: 10 epochs, 1 batch size, and an LR multiplier of 2.
 As a result, the training loss was significantly lower: 0.0027.
 Although a low training loss is usually good, this training loss is significantly low.
 This suggests that the model is most likely severly overfitting.

-**gpt-3.5-turbo-0125 training hyperparameters and results:**
+**gpt-3.5-turbo-0125 default training hyperparameters with results:**
 <br>
 <br>
 <img src="images/gpt-3.5 hyperparameters.png" alt="Alt Text" width="500">